balena-io-modules/balena-resource-bundle/README.md

 ### `./resources` directory

 Contains the payload, as a series of blobs named after the SHA256 digest of their respective resource ID.
+Blobs are ordered in the same order as listed in `contents.resources`; this is important to enable streaming a bundle.

 ## License